buidles/Simple-Vehicle-Register/README.md

 - A user first registers with some personal details.
 - Once registered they can register vehicles - either cars, boats, or motorcyles.
-- Registered vehicles can be updated, deleted, or transferred to another account
+- Registered vehicles can be updated, deleted, or transferred to another registrant.

 ## Project Setup